hammerlab/secotrec/README.md

 `secotrec` is a library, it provides a bunch of hacks to create more or less generic deployments.

-It comes with 2 preconfigured “examples:”
+It comes with 2 preconfigured “examples”.
+You should pick one.

 1. `secotrec-gke`:
     - sets up a new GCloud host with a bunch of services: